gigahidjrikaaa/aplikasi-booking-ruangan-dteti/README.md

 By Giga, Difta, and Daffa

 ## Description
 This is our final project in OOP course, to create a program which uses NuGet Package, and a self-built API.
-This project also must be tested.
+The program aims to help the loaning system of rooms.
+By using a program, the loaning system should be way more efficient.

 ## How-To
 1. Because the database is not online (it's local), change all of the DataSource of each database to their respective paths.